JefersonLC/react_calculator/README.md

 ## Contribution

-If you would like to contribute to this project, feel free to submit a pull request.
-Before doing so, make sure to review the contribution guidelines and to create a separate branch for your changes.
+If you'd like to contribute to this project, feel free to submit a pull request.
+Before doing so, be sure to create a separate branch for your changes.

 ## Screenshots